mgechev/revive/README.md

     Disabled = true
 ```
 When enabling all rules you still need/can provide specific configurations for rules.
-The following files is an example configuration were all rules are enabled, with exception to those that are explicitly disabled, and some rules are configured with particular arguments:
+The following file is an example configuration where all rules are enabled, except for those that are explicitly disabled, and some rules are configured with particular arguments:

 ```toml
 severity = "warning"